florykhan/house-price-ml-v2/README.md

 > 🗒️ **Note:**
 > Version 2 uses a **fully modular architecture** inside `src/`, and the `notebooks/` directory follows a clean, sequential workflow from exploration → baselines → cross-validation → final pipeline.
+> `data/processed/` — holds intermediate transformed data during notebook work, but **processed outputs are not persisted** since transformations are reproducible through the pipeline.

 ---